cailleach1310/ares-economy-plugin/readme.md

     (...)

 ### economy.yml
-You don't have to modify the economy.yml for the plugin to work, but you can make adjustments here.
-The keys in the yaml are explained below.
+After installation, you should check the economy.yml and make adjustments where necessary.
+The keys in the configuration file are explained below.

 #### check_econ_block_cron
 Time for the daily econ block expiry check.
 If needed, adjust to a time that suits you better.